People

 Bridging Governance and Community.
 Daniel operates at the intersection of high-level policy and grassroots reality.
 As an elected Councillor and a Non-Executive Director for multiple not-for-profit organisations, he brings direct insight into governance and financial stewardship.
 He combines this with his experience as a Senior Research Fellow at the University of Melbourne, and adjunct appointment at Monash University, where he translates research into government advice and real world impact.

-Head of Youth Engagement Program (YEP) – Chamika Fonseka
+Head of Multicultural Youth Fellowship – Chamika Fonseka

-Chamika Fonseka is the Head of Youth Engagement Program (YEP) at COMPELL, bringing an academic background in International Relations and Politics, Philosophy, and Economics.
+Chamika Fonseka is the Head of Multicultural Youth Fellowship at COMPELL, bringing an academic background in International Relations and Politics, Philosophy, and Economics.

 He is deeply committed to fostering inclusive community development and engagement, viewing these as essential tools for shaping meaningful policy discourse and driving positive societal outcomes.